romanchenko31/rsschool-cv/cv.md

 ## Languages

+Russian: Native;

+Ukrainian: Native;

-I have begginer level English and I am studying an English course by application Duolingo.
+English: I have begginer level English and I am studying an English course by application Duolingo.

 **_My progress in Duolingo:_**